gabidiac11/programare-avansata/PA_1/README.md

         }
 ```

-The Helper class instance is used for operations that are not neccessary related to RandomClass.
-Its functionality is shared with other classe.
-Besides generating a random number, it's also used to pretty print the matrix.
+The Helper class instance is used for operations that are not necessarily related to RandomClass.
+Its functionality is shared with another class.
+Besides generating a random number, it's also used to pretty-print the matrix.
 The location of this class is `pa.lab1.helper`.
 ````java
 /**
      * prints a matrix's rows and column